w3c/wot-cg/Tutorials/whatiswot/1-WoT/1-video-information.md

 ## Welcome

-What is WoT - Welcome
+Welcome | What is WoT

 ## Description